Xila-Project/Old_core/Documentation/source/Software reference/Types/Primitve types.md

-# Base types
+# Primitive types

-Xila provides a set of base types that can be used to create new types.
-They are stored in the `Xila_Namespace` namespace.
+Xila provides a set of primitive types, which are defined in `Xila` namespace.

 ## Description